 Elements of a Telecommuting Proposal

-You may want to introduce the proposal with a brief cover letter, particularly if this will be distributed among several people.
-But your proposal itself should be modeled on a business proposal, such as one you might prepare for a client whom you hope to convince to do business with you.
+You may want to introduce the proposal with a brief cover letter, particularly if this will be distributed among several people. our proposal itself should be modeled on a business proposal, such as one you might prepare for a client whom you hope to convince to do business with you.

 A brief intro tells what you want and why it is good for the company.
 If you are proposing a trial or part-time telecommuting arrangement, state that up front as well.
 Keep it short because you will have time later to expand on your points.